 The module describes approaches, processes, methodologies and techniques commonly used for large-scale information systems development.
 It covers the systems development life cycle (SDLC), including project initiation, analysis, design and implementation, addressing key aspects and techniques at each stage, such as the use of class and object diagrams.
 Several project methodologies are described, including Agile (Scrum) methodology.
-The module also incorporates insights into professional and legal issues surrounding Information Systems development.
+The module also incorporates insights into professional, legal and ethical issues surrounding Information Systems development.

 - The Information Systems Development Life Cycle

 - Project Initiation - Identification and Selection